prebid/prebid.github.io/dev-docs/faq.md

 * It was a poorly named flag.
 What it did was let the auction happen on the first page before the user had responded to the CMP.
 * It was replaced by a combination of the "defaultGdprScope" flag and the ability for a publisher to disable enforcement of the `basicAds` TCF purpose.

-See the [GDPR Enforcement Module](/dev-docs/modules/gdprEnforcement.html) documentation for more details.
+See the [TCF Control Module](/dev-docs/modules/tcfControl.html) documentation for more details.

 ## Implementation